-Make a plan together to meet the patient again/inform them of what the next step is
+Make a plan together to meet the patient again and inform them of what the nextsteps are.

-Reassure the patient that they are going to/have been referred to the appropriate team of specialists who are best equipped to come up with a plan going forward
+Reassure the patient that they are going to be referred to the appropriate team of specialists.

-Asking about religious preferences, and whether the patient would like the Chaplain
+If appropriate, consider asking about religiouspreferences, and whether the patient would like the Chaplain.

-Be aware that breaking bad news can be emotionally challenging for us healthcare professionals also – particularly if you have built a rapport with the patient.
+Be aware that breaking bad news can be emotionally challenging for you as a healthcare professional, particularly if you have built a rapport with the patient.

 Think through your own thoughts, and reflect on how you’re feeling.
 Take time out if needed.

-Breaking bad news is not something you only do in the context of cancer.
-There are a wide variety of possible situations in which the strategies discussed here can be applied to (e.g. STD results / diagnosis of type 1 diabetes / miscarriages)
+Breaking bad news is not only done in the context of cancer.
+There are a wide variety of possible situations in which the strategies discussed here can be applied to (e.g. sexually transmitted infection results, diagnosis of type 1 diabetes, miscarriages).

 Use the correct language – cancer is cancer, death is death.
-It is important that there is no ambiguity about what the diagnoses/results show
+It is important that there is no ambiguity about what the results show.

 Baile, W., Buckman, R., Lenzi, E., Glober, G., Beale, E., & Kudelka, A. SPIKES – a six-step protocol for delivering bad news: Application to the Patient with Cancer.
 Oncologist 2000; 5(4):302-311.